alexyuly/ViewScript-Runtime/README.md

 Lower level

 ```
-Alias `List Or One`
+Alias `List Or One` of type

-Knows of type

-As any
+As any of
 - Type
 - List of type